AstonishedLiker/ASTON/README.md

 They apply to your use of our services.

-When we say "ASense", "we", "us", and "our" in these terms, we mean ASense LSE, its subsidiaries, and its related companies.
+When we say "ASense", "we", "us", and "our" in these terms, we mean ASense LSE or / and BloxCore & EPYX, its subsidiaries, and its related companies.

 When we say "services" in these terms, we mean ASense’s services, apps, websites, and other products.